Leon Mandelshtam: University Years

 Despite the modern education, Mandelshtam's family was generally traditional and saw to ensure his marriage by the age of 17.
 He divorced soon after though, and moved to Vilna.
 He sought to attend the university there but found it closed due to a recent Polish Uprising.
-Undeterred and still seeking higher education, Mandelshtam bagen preparing for university entrance exams while sending out requests from the Russian government to attend university.
+Undeterred and still seeking higher education, Mandelshtam began preparing for university entrance exams while sending out requests from the Russian government to attend university.
 Despite failing his first attempt, his next attempt saw better results with Count Sergey Uvarov giving explicit approval of his right to attend Moscow University and St. Petersburg University.
 Mandelshtam was recorded as the first Jewish student to attend Moscow University in 1840.
 During his time in school he would assist Count Uvarov as a translator for negotiations with the rabbinic authorities over the future of Jewish education.
 He would also be brought on to assist Count Uvarov's subordinate, Max Lilienthal, as needed.

 In that same year, Mandelshtam would go out to Minsk and meet with a prominent Orthodox Jewish cantor, Sender Poliachek.
 He and the cantor would begin arguing about the benefits and costs of assimilation.

 Mandelshtam would ultimately find the university inhospitable, due in large part to antisemitism, leading to his transfer to St. Petersburg University's faculty of law where he would graduate in 1844.
 This would make him the first Jew to graduate from a Russian university.